Site History and Significance

-The historic center of Colón was included in the 2010 Watch to draw attention to the need to protect the historic resources of this city that was integral to the fortunes of many countries and companies, due to its proximity to the Panama Canal.
-Following inclusion on the Watch, the nominator of the site received funding from the U.S. Department of State's Ambassadors Fund for Cultural Preservation for a survey and inventory of the cultural and architectural resources in the historic district.
+The historic center of Colón was included on the 2010 World Monuments Watch to draw attention to the need to protect the historic resources of this city that were integral to the fortunes of many countries and companies, due to its proximity to the Panama Canal.
+Following inclusion on the Watch, funding from the U.S. Department of State's Ambassadors Fund for Cultural Preservation supported the conduct of a survey and inventory of the cultural and architectural resources in the historic district.

-At present, WMF is helping fund an eight-month project, developed jointly by the group of nominators and the project coordinator-the architectural and urban planning firm URBIO S.A.
-The project will combine three components: pilot urban design concept plans for the restoration and programmatic use and rehabilitation of the buildings and public spaces; an educational documentary video on the Historic District and its current challenges, to be broadcast in local television; and an upcoming international conference on conservation and rehabilitation measures for the urban center.
+WMF supported an eight-month project at the site combining three components: pilot urban design concept plans for the restoration and programmatic use and rehabilitation of the buildings and public spaces; an educational documentary video on the Historic District and its current challenges, to be broadcast on local television; and an international conference on conservation and rehabilitation measures for the urban center.

-In February 2013, a two-day event will gather international and local urban conservation experts, government representatives and community advocates to develop ideas and alternative measures for the conservation and sustainable management of the urban center.
-Round-table discussions will focus on the future vision of the Historic Center of Colon as an administrative and commercial hub, a dynamic and environmentally sustainable urban center with socioeconomic diversity and room for architectural and urban innovation.
-A publication of the discussions and proposals presented at the conference will follow the event.
+In February 2013, a two-day event gathered international and local urban conservation experts, government representatives and community advocates to develop ideas and alternative measures for the conservation and sustainable management of the urban center.
+Round-table discussions focused on the future vision of the Historic Center of Colón as an administrative and commercial hub, a dynamic and environmentally sustainable urban center with socioeconomic diversity and room for architectural and urban innovation.
+La Declaración de Colón, (in Spanish) consolidates the discussions and recommendations generated during the conference.